General Terms and Conditions (Consumer)

 Other important terms

 This contract is between you and us.
 No other person will have any rights to enforce any of its terms.
-Neither we nor you will need the agreement of any other person to end the contract or make changes to these terms.
+Neither we or you will need the agreement of any other person to end the contract or make changes to these terms.

 Each of the paragraphs of these terms operate separately.
 If any court or relevant authority decides that any of them are unlawful, the remaining paragraphs will remain in full force and effect.